At A Glance

 Our Staff and Volunteers

-- Our staff is comprised of 58 full-time and 14 part-time employees.
+- Our staff is comprised of 79 full and part-time employees.

 Our Programs and Services

 - Emergency Services - We offer free meals 365 days a year; a food pantry with non-perishable items and fresh produce; showers, laundry and lockers; overnight beds for up to 21 days; and providers who offer health and wellness care.

 - Opportunity - Women can take English as a Second or Other Language, Literacy and computer classes in our education center and find assistance with job and housing searches.

 - Advocacy and Empowerment - Multi-lingual Advocates assist women with short- and long-term issues; attorneys provide holistic legal services; and guests are encouraged to participate in our diverse arts program and public policy activities, which can empower them to be their own best advocates.

 - Outreach - We stay connected to guests by providing ongoing follow-up to newly-housed guests and arranging home visits to isolated women.
 We reach women beyond our walls through a satellite office at Franklin Field and collaborations with Boston Public Schools and Massachusetts Trial Courts.

 Who We Serve